logzio/documentation/docs/shipping/Code/node-js.md

 ##### Run the application

-Run the application to generate traces:
+Run this command to generate traces:

 ```shell
 node --require './tracer.js' <YOUR-APPLICATION-FILE-NAME>.js
 ```

-##### Check Logz.io for your traces
+#### View your traces

-Give your traces some time to get from your system to ours, and then open [Tracing](https://app.logz.io/#/dashboard/jaeger).
+Give your traces some time to ingest, and then open your [Tracing account](https://app.logz.io/#/dashboard/jaeger).

-### Setup auto-instrumentation for your Node.js application using Docker and send traces to Logz.io
+### Auto-instrument Node.js with Docker for Logz.io

-This integration enables you to auto-instrument your Node.js application and run a containerized OpenTelemetry collector to send your traces to Logz.io.
-If your application also runs in a Docker container, make sure that both the application and collector containers are on the same network.
+This integration auto-instruments your Node.js app and runs a containerized OpenTelemetry collector to send traces to Logz.io.
+Ensure both application and collector containers are on the same network.

 **Before you begin, you'll need**: